Yubico/yubikit-ios/README.md

 [oathService executePutRequest:putRequest completion:^(NSError * _Nullable error) {
     if (error) {
-        NSLog(@"Put request ended in error %@", error.localizedDescription);
+        NSLog(@"The put request ended in error %@", error.localizedDescription);
         return;
     }
-    // Request was successful.
+    // The request was successful.
 The credential was added to the key.
 }];

 /*